 This is all expected behavior, as it comes down to where you’re testing the power draw.
-We test the power passing through the charging cable, which will be slightly less than the power drawn from the wall, and, in the case of wireless charging slightly higher than the power that actually reaches the phone.
+We test the power passing through the charging cable, which will be slightly less than the power drawn from the wall, and, in the case of wireless charging, slightly higher than the power that reaches the phone.
 Charging bricks aren’t 100% efficient — there’s some loss as voltage and current are converted from the mains.
-In this case, Honor’s plug may be pulling over 100W from the wall but only 92W reaches the cable.
+In this case, HONOR’s plug may pull over 100W from the wall but only 92W reaches the cable.

 There's power loss with wireless charging, while wired transfers virtually all the energy to the phone.

-When it comes to wireless charging, Honor’s setup required you to use a 135W power brick, allowing over 100W to reach the wireless charging stand.
-However, the level of power reaching the phone will be quite a bit lower.
-There’s further loss when transmitting power wirelessly, due to coupling between the induction rings, heat, and transmission loss over the air.
+When it comes to wireless charging, HONOR’s setup requires a 135W power brick, allowing over 100W to reach the wireless charging stand.
+However, the power level reaching the phone will be quite a bit lower.
+There’s further loss when transmitting power wirelessly due to coupling between the induction rings, heat, and transmission loss over the air.
 Anywhere around 20% wireless power loss would be quite normal.

 To prove this, we’ve also crunched some approximate numbers for the power level received by the battery while charging.
 This data isn’t as high resolution as our charging data, so use it as a rough ballpark rather than an absolute.
 For wireless charging, power levels reported at the battery were approximately 24% lower on average than those recorded at the pad.
 That means that although the pad might pull 110W, the battery only sees 85W at its peak.
 Likewise, typical pad power levels around 44W would result in roughly just 33W making it to the battery.